fabrictest/action-setup-lix/README.md

 You can see the flake definition for the above example in [examples/flakes/flake.nix](examples/flakes/flake.nix).

-### Using Cachix

-You can use the [Cachix action](https://github.com/marketplace/actions/cachix) together with this action, just make sure you put it after this action in your workflow.

 ### Using specific Lix versions locally

 Locally, you can use this repository's Lix flake to build or run any of the